eduardapontel/pet-shop-appointment/README.md

 - View appointments categorized by time of day (morning, afternoon, and evening);
 - Delete an appointment;
 - Filter appointments by date.
+- Prevent scheduling duplicate times — appointments cannot be created with the same time as an existing one.

 <br>